 If you’re confused about your divorce, something has gone wrong.
 You should always know what is happening, and what is next.
 Our Legal Care Philosophy You should always know what is happening in your case, and what is next.
 I gained a lot of empathy for my clients when dealing with my husband’s health issues. […]

 How much does having an affair affect your child custody battle?
 In other words, if someone cheats, does the other parent get the kids?
 This is a common misconception.
 Affairs might not be as important as you think when determining who gets custody of the children.
 Having an affair does not mean you lose your […]

 COVID-19 has caused serious financial problems for people everywhere, and many people are wondering, “What does this mean for me in the context of child support?”
 If you are concerned about not being able to pay your child support or not receiving child support that you may be counting on, find out what options you […]

 For the first $9200 per month in after tax income (roughly $150k per year), Texas judges stick to the guidelines in almost every circumstance.
 Above this income level, there are no guidelines.
 You will hear attorneys say that someone has “maxed out”.
 There is a tendency to ignore anything above the guideline and just calculate […]

-Some legal questions have black and white answers.
+Legal questions are not always black and white.
+Some legal questions have clear answers.
 If I take a dollar from my paycheck and buy a lottery ticket and win, the winnings are community property.
 But a lot of of legal questions don’t have clear answers.
-If a wonderful step-father wants to adopt, but the biological father, who is in prison and […]
+If a wonderful step-father wants to adopt, but the biological […]

 Many Texas children dread their 12th birthday.
 Why?
 Because their divorced or separated parents are expecting them to “choose” a switch in custody.
 Contrary to what you may hear, no child in Texas has a right to “choose” whom they will be living with following their 12th birthday.
 However, a child who is 12 or […]